lamelyan/blog/README.md

 }
 ```

-Now, `CreateCustomer` function cannot be called before the fucntion that gets us the Address.
+Now, the `CreateCustomer` function cannot be called before the function that gets us the Address.

-Making method signatures hontest automatically makes for an immutable class.
+Making method signatures honest automatically makes for an immutable class.

+### Immutability limitations

+Note that immutability can have an impact on CPU and Memory usage.
+This is because we no longer reuse objects via properties and instead create new objects.

+### How to deal with side effects

+CQS - command-query separation principle